 They end the medley with the defiance that might be encountered as Protestants marched through Catholic neighborhoods on July 12th: “Up the long ladder and down the short rope, the hell with King Billy and God bless the Pope.
 If that doesn’t do them, we’ll tear them in two, and we’ll to hell with their red-white-and-blue!”

-Dermot McEvoy is the author of "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising and Irish Miscellany" (Skyhorse Publishing).
+*Dermot McEvoy is the author of "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising and Irish Miscellany" (Skyhorse Publishing).
 He may be reached at firstname.lastname@example.org.
-Follow him at www.dermotmcevoy.com.
-Follow The 13th Apostle on Facebook.
+Follow him on his website or Facebook page.